 These should help build some mental images for my kinders who are still working on that (and that’d be most of them!)

-Now… be honest.
-Am I really the last one to have figured this out?
 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.